2426-itp-ahitm/wirtshaus/documents/project-proposal.md

 ## Opportunities and risks

-* huge companies wich often have temporyry employees use our application.
+* huge companies which often have temporary employees use our application.
-* the companies dont like our application
+* git merge conflicts